Sasa (politician): Politics

-In 2020, Sasa became a leading member of Chin State NLD's election committee for the general election.
+In 2020, Sasa became a leading member of the Chin State NLD's election committee for the general election.
 A fresh face in politics, his involvement in election campaigning in Chin State in November made him known to the wider public across Myanmar.

-In the midnight of 1 February 2021, he was together with Aung San Suu Kyi before the coup.
-He ran away to India from the border and evaded the arrest of the military, pretending to be a taxi driver.
-It was a three day journey to get to safety.
+At midnight on 1 February 2021, he was together with Aung San Suu Kyi before the coup.
+He fled across the border to India and evaded the arrest of the military, pretending to be a taxi driver.
+It was a three-day journey to get to safety.

 On 22 February 2021, he was appointed as CRPH's Special Envoy to the United Nations.
 A few days later, on 4 March 2021, he submitted a letter to the United Nations Security Council requesting the international body to honour its Responsibility to Protect (R2P) commitments with reference to the 2021 Myanmar protests and the violent military response to them.

-On 16 April 2021, he was appointed as the Minister of International Cooperation in the cabinet of newly formed National Unity Government by the members of CRPH.
+On 16 April 2021, he was appointed as the Minister of International Cooperation in the cabinet of the newly formed National Unity Government by the members of CRPH.

 Lawsuit

-According to a statement from the Myanmar Police Force, Dr Sasa (a) Sasa San (a) Tai Sa lived in Lailinpe town, Matupi Township, Chin State, has been charged under the law.
-The Dekkhina District Court has issued an arrest warrant on 15 March.
+Sasa was arrested by the Myanmar Police Force in 2021.
+The Dekkhina District Court issued an arrest warrant on 15 March.
 He was charged under Section 122 (2) of the Criminal Code for high treason as he had accepted the appointment of Myanmar Representative to the United Nations by the Committee Representing Pyidaungsu Hluttaw (CRPH).